 Expenditures -- are recorded on the "budgetary" basis of accounting.
 Generally expenditures are recorded when an amount is encumbered for goods or services through the issuance of a purchase order in conjunction with the Encumbrance Accounting System.
 Outstanding encumbrances at December 31 are reported as a cash liability in the financial statements.
 Appropriation reserves covering unencumbered appropriation balances are automatically created at December 31st of each year and recorded as liabilities, except for amounts which may be canceled by the Governing Body.
 Appropriation reserves are available, until lapsed at the close of the succeeding year, to meet specific claims, commitments or contracts incurred during the preceding fiscal year.
-Lapsed appropriation reserves are provided on the cash basis; interest on general capital indebtedness is on the cash basis.
+Lapsed appropriation reserves are recorded as income.
+Appropriations for principal payments on outstanding general capital bonds and notes are provided on the cash basis; interest on general capital indebtedness is on the cash basis.
 Compensated absences are treated on a pay as you go basis with no amount charged to operations in the year incurred.